 The first lock today was Lock 14.
 The college girl working there said the cheese place was her favorite thing about Campbellford.
 Except of course she really said it was her “favourite” thing, because up here they spell those kinds of words that way.
-Either way, we missed it.
+Either way, as previously noted, we missed it.
+We did get some delicious doughnuts, however, before shoving off.

 Since (1) we couldn’t drone over the last double lock and (2) we didn’t have the camera ready in time when we went through it, the second double lock gave us a chance for minor redemption in the form of another time-lapse video.